ryan-c2c/Elite101-PreWork/README.md

 This line is added from Repl.it.<br/>

 ## This section is added to the new branch
-This branch is going to be be pushed to the repository as a new branch.<br/>
+This branch could be pushed to the repository as a new branch.<br/>
 You can add anything here to test it.

 ## This is a new subheading of 1 line